-The Department of Health and Human Services has released a bulletin to make HIPAA-covered bodies of the methods for sharing patient information during outbreaks of infectious disease and other emergency situations, due to the recent Novel Coronavirus (2019-nCoV) epidemic.
+In response to the 2019 Novel Coronavirus outbreak, the Department of Health and Human Services has released a bulletin to make HIPAA-covered entities aware of the allowable methods for sharing patient information during outbreaks of infectious disease and other emergency situations,

-In the news release, the HHS confirms that at such times, the protections of the HIPAA Privacy Rule still apply and healthcare groups must continue to apply administrative, technical, and physical security measure to ensure the confidentiality, integrity, and availability of protected health information (PHI).
+In the news release, the HHS confirmed that at such times, the protections of the HIPAA Privacy Rule still apply and healthcare organizations must continue to apply administrative, technical, and physical security measures to ensure the confidentiality, integrity, and availability of protected health information (PHI).

-Under the HIPAA Privacy Rule, covered groups are allowed to share patient information without authorization for treatment purposes, care coordination, consultations, and referrals of patients for medical treatment.
+Under the HIPAA Privacy Rule, covered entities are allowed to share patient information without authorization for treatment purposes, care coordination, consultations, and referrals of patients for medical treatment.

 PHI can also be shared with friends, family members, and other individuals involved in the care of a patient, including sharing data about a patient, as required, to identify, locate, and notify family members, guardians, and others responsible for the patient’s treatment, of the patient’s location, general condition, or death.

-AT times like this, verbal permission should be obtained from the patient or it can be reasonably inferred that the patient does not have a complaint.
-If a patient is incapacitated, then professional judgement should be used as to whether the sharing of private information is in the patient’s best interest.
+At times like this, verbal permission should be obtained from the patient or if the patient is unconscious or incapacitated, professional judgement should be used to determine if the patient would not object to data sharing with friends and family members.

 Patient information may also be shared to eliminate or lessen a serious or imminent threat to the health and safety of a person or the public, consistent with applicable legislation.
-Generally speaking, providing specific information about an identifiable patient to the media or public at large is not allowed.
+Generally speaking, providing specific information about a patient to the media or public at large is not allowed.

-All allowable sharing of patient information are subject to the minimum necessary rule.
+All allowable sharing of patient information is subject to the minimum necessary rule.
 Shared information should be restricted to the minimum necessary amount to accomplish the aim for which information is shared.